bgoonz/web-dev-notes-resource-site/2-content/blog-posts/general/The 9 Best Programming Languages to Learn in 2021  Fullstack Academy.md

 Ruby is another scripting language that’s commonly used for web development.
 In particular, it’s used as the basis for the popular Ruby on Rails web application framework.

 Beginners often gravitate toward Ruby because it has a reputation for having one of the friendliest and most helpful user communities.
-The Ruby community even has an unofficial saying, “Matz is nice and so we are nice,” encouraging members to model their kind and considerate behavior on Ruby’s chief inventor Yukihiro Matsumoto.
+The Ruby community even has an unofficial saying, “Matz is nice and so we are nice," encouraging members to model their kind and considerate behavior on Ruby’s chief inventor Yukihiro Matsumoto.

 In addition to the active community and its straightforward syntax, Ruby is also a good language to pick up thanks to its association with great tech businesses.
 Twitter, Airbnb, Bloomberg, Shopify, and countless other startups have all built their websites using Ruby on Rails at some point.